Dr Fernando Guimaraes

 Fundraising makes a big difference

-“I understand how hard fundraising is because I’ve done it, “ he says, “I appreciate the efforts of Can Too and others who’ve worked so hard to make promising project grants from Cure Cancer Australia become possible.”
+“I understand how hard fundraising is because I’ve done it!” he says, “I appreciate the efforts of Can Too and others who’ve worked so hard to make promising project grants from Cure Cancer become possible.”

-Outside of work, Fernando, who is originally from Brazil, enjoys travel, mountain biking, scuba diving and the combat sport Muay Thai.
+Outside of work, Fernando, who is originally from Brazil, enjoys travel, mountain biking, scuba diving and combat sports such as muay thai.

 His philosophy: “Awakening the immunological cure inside you is possible through research”